mbigras/hello-terraform/README.md

 # Hello Terraform

-> Hello-terraform is a Terraform module that illustrates basic input and output.
+> Hello-terraform illustrates a Terraform module through examples that you run on the command-line.

 ## Summary